Back to Blog

 Preventing Inmate Suicide

-Suicide is a heavy topic; even the toughest inmates are affected by suicidal ideation.
-Where does it begin?
+Even the toughest inmates are affected by suicidal ideation.
+But where does it begin?
 What are the signs?
 Can it be prevented?
 Why is it challenging to prevent?
 Who suffers from losing an inmate?

 Kenzie Koch